VPanjeta/OpenManus/README.md

 and [browser-use](https://github.com/browser-use/browser-use) for providing basic support for this project!

 OpenManus is built by contributors from MetaGPT.
 Huge thanks to this agent community!

+## Azure Code Interpreter

+OpenManus includes support for Azure Code Interpreter, which provides secure isolated environments for executing Python code.
+This is particularly useful for:

+- Running untrusted code safely
+- Executing computationally intensive tasks
+- Working with data science and machine learning libraries
+- Maintaining session state between code executions

+For setup instructions and usage examples, see the [Azure Code Interpreter documentation](docs/azure_code_interpreter.md).

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.